OlesyaSokolova/AutomataLabs/lab1/README.md

 ### Legend
 1. q0 - start state
 2. q1 - end state
-3. qo and q1 are indicated in turquoise, other states - in lilac.
+3. Start state and end state are indicated in turquoise, other states - in lilac.

 ### Editing
 You can drag the vertices as you like.